Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: Introduction

-This comes from the fact that this region can be decomposed into triangles, in correspondence with some exceptional collections of objects in $\D^b(\PP^2)$.
-A stability condition in the interior of such triangle is equivalent to some stability condition with quiver heart.
-Using the fact that the class of an object in a quiver heart is linear combination with nonnegative coefficients of the classes of the three simple objects, we can show that no object has $\Rea Z=0$ inside each triangle, and so that the scattering diagram $\fD^{\PP^2}_{u,v}$, defined in terms of the condition $\Rea Z=0$, is trivial in the interior of all the triangles.
+This comes from the fact that this region can be decomposed into triangles in correspondence with exceptional collections of objects in $\D^b(\PP^2)$.
+A stability condition in the interior of such a triangle is equivalent to a stability condition with quiver heart.
+Using the fact that the class of an object in a quiver heart is a linear combination with nonnegative coefficients of the classes of the three simple quiver representations, we can show that no object has $\Rea Z=0$ inside each triangle, and so that the scattering diagram $\fD^{\PP^2}_{u,v}$, defined in terms of the condition $\Rea Z=0$, is trivial in the interior of all the triangles.

-We remark that in order to have such simple picture, with initial data in correspondence with line bundles and determining everything else by wall-crossing, it is essential to restrict our attention to semistable objects with a fixed phase of the central charge, such as the semistable objects with $\Rea Z_\gamma^\sigma=0$ entering in the definition of $\fD^{\PP^2}_{u,v}$.
+In order to have such a simple picture, with initial data in correspondence with line bundles and determining everything else by wall-crossing, it is essential to restrict our attention to semistable objects with a fixed phase of the central charge, such as the semistable objects with $\Rea Z_\gamma^\sigma=0$ entering in the definition of $\fD^{\PP^2}_{u,v}$.
 Indeed, there is no point in $U$ where the set of all semistable objects is really simple, and so the naive idea to find a point in $U$ where the set of all semistable objects is simple, and then to move to a more complicated point by wall-crossing, does not work.
 By considering the scattering diagram $\fD^{\PP^2}_{u,v}$, we are only looking at semistable objects with $\Rea Z_\gamma^\sigma=0$, and according to the previous paragraph, there is a region in $U$ where the set of such semistable objects is simple.